fbpx

 Tim Enos

-Tim is responsible for planning, administering, and directing the daily operation of the Brook School Summer Programs Office.
-Tim handles inquiries, admissions, registration, financial, marketing, logistical, and program implementation.
-Before working at Brooks, Tim held various roles in both higher education and independent school admissions.
-Tim received his MBSR in Mindfulness studies from the University of Massachusetts Medical School.
-This season will be Tim’s eighth summer working at Brooks.
-Outside of camp, Tim enjoys creating music, reading, writing, and travel.
+Tim oversees the daily operations of the Brooks School Summer Programs Office, managing inquiries, admissions, registration, finances, marketing, logistics, and program implementation.
+Before joining Brooks, Tim worked in higher education and independent school admissions.
+This summer marks his tenth season at Brooks.
+In his free time, Tim enjoys creating music, reading, writing, and traveling.

 Special Advisor to Auxiliary Programs